dgouders/lsp/README.md

                   exit selection without selecting a file; stay at the  former one.

+       r
+              Reload current file.

+              Currently  only  manual  pages,  regular files and the output of git(1) commands can be reloaded.

 Environment
        LSP_OPTIONS
               All command line options can also be specified using this  vari‐ able.

        LSP_OPEN / LESSOPEN
               Analogical  to  less(1),  lsp supports an input preprocessor but currently just the two basic forms:

               1)     A string with the command to invoke the preprocessor con‐ taining exactly one occurence of "%s" to be replaced with the file name.

                      This command must write a  filename  to  standard  output that  lsp  can  use  to read the data it should offer for paging.

               2)     Same as 1) but starting with a pipe symbol "|" to form an input pipe.

                      The specified command must write to  standard  output  to hand over the data for paging to lsp.

        MAN_PN